Niimikaage: she/he dances for a purpose

 About the project:

-May 2024 Artspace invited Indigenous artists from Turtle Island to submit proposals for a mural in our Maker Space to be installed this August, 2024.
+In May of 2024 Artspace invited Indigenous artists from Turtle Island to submit proposals for a mural in our Maker Space to be installed this August, 2024.
 This call was open to individual artists (emerging and established), as well as artist teams and collectives.

 The aim of this call was to work with an Indigenous artist(s) to install a semi-permanent mural at Artspace that creates visual recognition and a daily reminder that we operate on Michi Saagiig Anishinaabeg Territory.
 Our intention with this project is to honor this truth, and further our commitment to solidarity with Indigenous peoples, decolonization, and building a more just future on this land.